 The ESPP gives participating employees the right to purchase Common Shares through payroll deductions during consecutive subscription periods at a purchase price of 85 percent of the fair value of a Common Share on the exercise date (Purchase Price).
 Annual purchases by participants are limited to the number of whole shares that can be purchased by an amount equal to ten percent of the participant's compensation or \$25,000, whichever is less.
 The ESPP has two six-month subscription periods each year, the first of which runs between January 1 and June 30 and the second of which runs between July 1 and December 31.
 The amounts collected from participants during a subscription period are used on the exercise date to purchase full shares of Common Shares.
-An exercise date is generally the last trading day of a subscription period.
-The number of shares purchased is equal to the total amount, at the exercise date, collected from the participants through payroll deductions for that subscription period, divided by the Purchase Price, rounded down to the next full share.
+An exercise date is generally the last trading day of a subscription period, divided by the Purchase Price, rounded down to the next full share.
 Participants may withdraw from an offering before the exercise date and obtain a refund of amounts withheld through payroll deductions.
 Pursuant to the provisions of the ESPP, during the years ended December 31, 2024, 2023, and 2022, employees paid \$61 million, \$54 million, and \$48 million to purchase 272,350 shares, 305,604 shares, and 271,650 shares, respectively.